-Another limitation of our analysis is that we do not observe multiple years of fertilizer use.
-The fact that we observe large increases in zinc adoption at the extensive margin but not in overall application amount implies that treated farmers that applied zinc used less on average, although this difference is not statistically significant.
-One possible explanation is that the intervention increased experimentation with micro-nutrient fertilizers that farmers were not familiar with.11 Hence, one might expect treatment effects to change if the intervention were continued, although this is only speculative since we lack the data to rigorously test this hypothesis.
+observe large increases in zinc adoption at the extensive margin but not in overall application amount implies that treated farmers that applied zinc used less on average, although this difference is not statistically significant.
+One possible explanation is that the intervention increased experimentation with micro-nutrient fertilizers that farmers were not familiar with.
+Hence, one might expect treatment effects to change if the intervention were continued, although this is only speculative since we lack the data to rigorously test this hypothesis.